-Overhead associated with benefits, facilities, IT costs and depreciation, excluding depreciation related to our cloud-based infrastructure, is allocated to our cost of revenues and operating expenses based on headcount.
+Overhead associated with benefits, facilities, IT costs and depreciation related to our noncloud-based infrastructure is allocated to cost of revenues and operating expenses based on headcount.
+Depreciation related to our cloud-based infrastructure hardware is included in cost of subscription revenues.